Skip to content

 When you're staring at a thousand red lights, resist the urge to bulk-automate your way out with a plugin that mass-generates meta descriptions from the first sentence of each page.
 You'll turn every light green and add zero value — Google sees straight through templated, duplicative meta text.
 Real, unique, click-worthy descriptions are slower, but they're the ones that actually move traffic.

-This is exactly the kind of work our model is built for: methodical, high-volume fixes delivered one task at a time, compounding week over week until a failing site becomes a ranking one.
+This is exactly the kind of work our model is built for: methodical, high-volume fixes delivered one task at a time, compounding week over week.